oroinc/documentation/platform/dev_guide/web_framework/architecture.rst

 .. note:: **Using Symfony Flex**

-    In the 4th version of the Symfony Framework, the default way to manage bundles is by using Symphony Flex.
+    In the 4th version of the Symfony Framework, the default way to manage bundles is by using Symfony Flex.

-    As mentioned at the beginning of this article, current versions of Oro applications (v.3.x) use Symphony v.3.4.
+    As mentioned at the beginning of this article, current versions of Oro applications (v.3.x) use Symfony v.3.4.
     Fabien Potensier `recommends to consider Flex as an alpha up to 4th versions of Symfony <https://medium.com/@fabpot/fabien-potencier-4574622d6a7e>`_.
 Consequently, Oro applications of the current version do not use Flex as the main way to manage the bundles but we intend to introduce it after switching to the 4.4-th version of Symfony Framework (the first LTS version of the 4th generation of Symfony framework).

 ..
 However, you have the technical possibility to switch to using Flex in your custom applications.
 Since Symfony